thingsboard/thingsboard.github.io/_includes/templates/edge/user-guide/preset-edge-config-for-docker.md

 ```
 {: .copy-code}

-Then you need to fill this file with the configuration lines.
+Then, you need to fill this file with the configuration lines.
 Once the **Edge** instance has been created, the preset installation instructions will be available for use.
 They contain important credentials, such as **Edge Secret**, **Edge Key**, etc. To access these configurations: